afukui/jaws-pankration-ddd-lambda/README.md

-# DDD on AWS Lambda sample - vaccination_reservation_demo
+# JAWS Pankration 2021 - DDD on AWS Lambda sample

+## What is this project?

-This project contains sample code for DDD on AWS Lambda.
-This code shows you how to implement and do unit testing your domain models and ports and adapters classes on AWS Lambda function.
-This lambda function includes sample domain models regarding vaccination reservation and these are loosly coupled from infrastructure code such as a repository of Amazon DynamoDB.
-This applicaiton use [hexagonal architecture](<https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)>) or ports and adapters architecture by [Alistair Cockburn](https://en.wikipedia.org/wiki/Alistair_Cockburn).
-It also use [injector](https://github.com/alecthomas/injector) Python library to inject ports and adapters classes.
-It elables to do unit testing easily because you can inject dummy instances into target classes.
-For more details, see sample unit test code in this project. (./tests/unit folder)
+This project contains sample code for AWS Lambda with domain models.
+I presented the session about how to implement an AWS Lambda function with domain models at [JAWS Pankration 20201](https://jawspankration2021.jaws-ug.jp/en).
+This repository shows you how to implement your domain models, ports and adapters classes on AWS Lambda function.
+This project includes sample domain models regarding a vaccination reservation system and these are loosly coupled from infrastructure code such as accessing a DynamoDB table using ports and adapters classes.
+This application is designed by concept of [hexagonal architecture](<https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)>) or ports and adapters architecture by [Alistair Cockburn](https://en.wikipedia.org/wiki/Alistair_Cockburn).
+This application also uses [injector](https://github.com/alecthomas/injector) Python library to inject ports and adapters classes.
+It elables you to execute unit testing more easily because you can inject dummy instances into target classes.
+For more details, see sample unit testing code in this project. (./tests/unit folder)

 ## Domain Models